 The West Essex Children’s Speech and Language Therapy Service provides support and assistance to children and young people who are experiencing difficulties with speech, language, understanding, talking, communication and with feeding & swallowing.

 We support families across Epping Forest, Harlow and Uttlesford.

-We offer support for children aged 2 years 6 months to 18 years where communication or feeding difficulties are impacting ability to fully participate in daily life.
+We offer support for children aged 2 years 6 months to 18 years where communication difficulties are impacting ability to fully participate in daily life.
 Children with swallowing and complex feeding difficulties can be referred by a health professional at any age.

 Check if this service is available in your area

 How can we help?